sups-k/scrna-bcr-cite/BCR/README.md

 Run `01_VDJ_genotype_and_threshold-bimodal.R` which results in a `predicted_thresholds.csv` file if the distribution of thresholds is bimodal.
 If it is bimodal, **do not** run SCOPer.
 If the distribution is unimodal, run `01_VDJ_genotype_and_threshold-unimodal.R`.

+>Rather than run the code for each sample, on 10 March 2022, I ran the code on `seqdb` without splitting it by sample.
+This means I did not run the `for` loop nor split the `seqdb` into `seqdb_patient`.
+As a result, I got a single threshold value.

 ## Step 6: Split BCR sequences by clone

 ### Did not run SCOPer